 Whatever your skin care needs may be, sleeping in linen bed sheets will significantly improve the experience you have when snuggled up in bed.

-Linen is one of the strongest materials used in bedding products.
+Linen is one of the strongest materials used in modern bedding.
 It is twice as strong cotton and will last you several decades in excellent condition, even with regular use.
 Keep in mind, however, that this strength can only be maintained with proper care!

 One of the most common mistakes to avoid – washing your linen sheets with items that may have Velcro!
 Having your Velcro become stuck on your linen sheets can degrade the integrity of the weave and fibers over time, not only weakening the sheet but reducing its quality.